Scattering and Sparse Partitions, and their Applications: Discussion and Open Problems

 \item \textbf{Sparse Covers:} We classify various graph families according to the type of partitions/covers they admit, as exhibited in \Cref{fig:Venn_covers}.
 We currently lack any example of a graph family that admits weak sparse covers but does not admit strong sparse covers.
 It will be interesting to find such an example, or even more so to prove that every graph that admits weak sparse cover, also has strong sparse cover with (somewhat) similar parameters.

 \item \textbf{Treewidth graphs:} The parameters in some of our partitions perhaps might be improved.
 The most promising example in this context is treewidth $\rho$ graphs.
 As such graphs exclude $K_{\rho+2}$ as a minor, by \Cref{thm:KPR} they admit $\left(O(\rho^2),2^{\rho+2}\right)$-weak sparse partition scheme.
-However, they might admit sparse partitions with parameter polynomial, or even logarithmic in $\rho$. \end{enumerate}
+However, they might admit sparse partitions with parameter polynomial, or even logarithmic in $\rho$..
+Recently Hershkowitz and Li \cite{HL22} constructed an $(O(1),O(1))$-scattering partitions for series parallel graphs (alternatively treewidth $2$ graphs), answering an open question posed in the conference version of this paper \cite{Fil20}.
+However, already for treewidth $3$ graphs the question is wide open. \end{enumerate}